Q. Describe the most common types of jobs you do for your clients.

 Most of my clients are couples in distress.
 No hypnotherapy for them.
 What's amazing to me is that I keep getting better and better at empowering couples to solve problems that are as old as the hills.
 The problems change very little from one year to the next, but the solutions just keep improving.

 Finally, I am more often drawing upon my early training and experience in child development and parenting, to help parents cope with challenging, defiant, disrespectful pre-teens and teenagers.
-More often than not, I can accomplish much more good by meeting with parents than with the kids themselves -- who really don't want to see a therapist anyway.
+More often than not, I can accomplish much more good by meeting with parents than with the kids themselves -- who usually don't want to see a therapist anyway.

 Q. Write your own question and answer it.